 Jade plant (Crassula ovata, formerly C. argentea) is a super-easy plant to grow, especially for the forgetful gardener who prefers low-maintenance plants.
 Although jade grows as a perennial in the warm climates of U.S. Department of Agriculture plant hardiness zones 11 and 12, it's a popular houseplant in all zones.
-Clemson Cooperative Extension notes two of the main reasons that it excels as a houseplant: It thrives in containers and prospers in warm, dry interior environments, conditions that cause many houseplants to struggle.
+Two of the main reasons that it excels as a houseplant are that it thrives in containers and prospers in warm, dry interior environments, which are conditions that cause many houseplants to struggle.

 As a succulent plant, jade has only a moderate demand for water during the growing season and needs even less water during fall and winter.
-And, although you should let the soil dry slightly between waterings, you should avoid fertilizing plants when the soil is dry; otherwise, the fertilizer can burn the roots.
+It's important to allow the soil to dry slightly between waterings.

-As part of its low-maintenance regimen, jade plant has a low fertilization requirement.
-You'll need to apply a water-soluble houseplant fertilizer only every three months.
+As part of its low-maintenance regimen, jade plant has a very low fertilization requirement.
+Many experts do not consider fertilizer necessary.
+However, if you wish to fertilize, apply a water-soluble houseplant fertilizer no more frequently than every three months.
 To prevent root injury, make sure the soil or potting mix is moist before applying fertilizer.
-And always follow all label recommendations for mixing the fertilizer in water.
+And always follow label recommendations for mixing the fertilizer in water.

 Due to the plant's minimal need for fertilizer, the choice of growing mix is important.
 Unlike other types of plants that flourish in organically rich, fertile potting mix, jade plant grows best when planted in a different medium.